-In this paper, we investigate the throughput maximization problem in wireless mesh access networks.
+In this paper, we investigate the throughput maximization problem in wireless mesh networks.
 The problem is coupled due to the mutual interference and hence challenging.
 We first consider a cooperative case where all APs collaborate with each other in order to maximize the overall throughput of the network.
 A negotiation-based throughput maximization algorithm, a.k.a., NETMA, is introduced.
+We prove that

+Fig. 10.
+The trajectories of actual power utilized by each ACM-capable AP.

-We prove that NETMA converges to the optimum solution with arbitrarily high probability.
+NETMA converges to the optimum solution with arbitrarily high probability.
 For the non-cooperative scenarios, we show the existence and the inefficiency of Nash equilibria due to the selfish behaviors.
-To bridge the performance gap, we propose a linear pricing scheme which tremendously improves the performance in terms of overall throughput.
+To bridge the performance gap, we propose a pricing scheme which tremendously improves the performance in terms of overall throughput.
 The analytical results are verified by simulations.
-In our work, we consider a saturated wireless mesh access network with orthogonal channels.
-Our future work will extend to non-saturated networks with partially overlapping channels.
+In addition, we extend our model and analytical results to the scenarios where more advanced APs are utilized, i.e., the devices with the adaptive coding and modulation capability.
+In this scenario, we propose a tailored pricing scheme which remarkably improves the overall performance in an iterative fashion.